A gaming PC needs regular maintenance. This is a truth that many people learn the hard way. Why?

-Now, it is only natural to be concerned about the well-being of your pricey gaming machine, and the best way to tell if your PC is running unusually hot is to track component temperature via built-in sensors.
+Now, it’s only natural to be concerned about the well-being of your expensive gaming machine, and the best way to tell if your PC is running unusually hot is to track component temperatures via built-in sensors.

-That is precisely what we will be discussing in this article: how to track your CPU/GPU temperature, what the optimal gaming temperature is, and what the causes of increased temperature might be.
+That is precisely what we will be explaining in this guide: how to track your CPU/GPU temperature, what the optimal gaming temperature is, and what the causes of increased temperature might be.

 Optimal Gaming Temperature

 As technology becomes more intricate, it also becomes less robust, which is why modern processors tend to have lower maximum temperature thresholds than their counterparts from decades ago.

 These thresholds also differ from manufacturer to manufacturer and from model to model, so it’s impossible to pinpoint an exact number that represents the ideal temperature at which a CPU or GPU should operate.

 The two companies have listed the maximum safe operating temperatures, and these are 95 and 100 degrees Celsius for Ryzen and Core processors, respectively.
 However, a CPU is unlikely to hit those temperatures unless there’s an issue with the cooling, or unless you’ve pushed the clock further than what your cooler can handle.

 When putting either a Ryzen or a Core CPU under heavy load, the temperature should hardly ever go over 85 degrees Celsius, assuming that you’re using the stock cooler and the factory clock settings.
 If it still does, something is probably not right, but more on that later.

 As with CPUs, there are two leading GPU manufacturers who currently dominate the market.
 These are Nvidia and, once again, AMD.
 However, while these two companies are the ones who design and manufacture the GPUs themselves, most of the graphics cards that you’ll find on store shelves are manufactured by partner companies.